Hitesh-Nagothu/MERN_Ecommerce/README.md

 Expected Functionality:
 1. Create Users
 2. Add products to the store
+3. Search for products in the database
-3. Build billing interface
+4. Build billing interface
-4. Integrating paypal payment services to checkout
+5. Integrating paypal payment services to checkout